EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the basics for carbon cycle in the GSI approach
+Structure and properties of the carbon cycle components as needed for a dynamic phenology-based carbon cycle in the GSI approach.

 **Parameters**
 - **Fields**